 The Boy Who Lived With the Bears and Other Iroquois Stories told by Joseph Bruchac, illustrated by Murv Jacob

-Six Iroquois stories that were told for thousands of years in the longhouse around the most central of the five fires by an elder to an audience of women, children, men and elders.
+Six Iroquois stories that were told for thousands of years in the longhouse around the most central of the five fires by an elder to an audience of women, children, men, and elders.

 The Iroquois today, who number more than 20,000 in New York State alone.
 After many years of being misunderstood as described as warlike savages, the People of the Longhouse are finally being viewed with respect.
-Their large scale agriculture, using the Three Sisters (corn, beans, and squash), is now being recognized as one of the most sophisticated and efficient farming systems ever devised.
-Their Great League of Peace is now seen by many historians as a direct influence on the framing of the Unites States Constitution.
+Their large-scale agriculture, using the Three Sisters (corn, beans, and squash), is now being recognized as one of the most sophisticated and efficient farming systems ever devised.
+Their Great League of Peace is now seen by many historians as a direct influence on the framing of the United States Constitution.
 The balanced roles of women (who headed the families and chose the leaders of the people) and men are examples for the modern world. from the Introduction

 These six tales are humorous and entertaining as well as illustrate principles of living with respect for others.

 Rabbit and Fox is a trickster tale of how Rabbit fooled Fox from eating it.
 The Boy Who Lived With the Bears is a story of how a boy, rejected by his guardian, is adopted by the bears.
 How the Birds Got Their Feathers explains how Buzzard came to be.
-Turtle Makes War on Man explains why turtle have red cheeks, and skunks and rattlesnakes have flat heads.
+Turtle Makes War on Man explains why turtle has red cheeks, and skunks and rattlesnakes have flat heads.
 Chipmunk and Bear explains why chipmunks have stripes on their backs.
-Rabbit’s Snow Dance reminds me of Raccoon’s Last Race when rabbits had long legs and a long bushy tale and explains how pussy willows came to be. [short story anthology, ages 6 and up]
+Rabbit’s Snow Dance reminds me of Raccoon’s Last Race when rabbits had long legs and a long bushy tail and explains how pussy willows came to be. [short story anthology, ages 6 and up]

 The Legend of the Fog by Quanaq Mikkigak and Joanne Schwartz, illustrated by Danny Christopher